To book Steve Richards please contact your JLA Agent.

 Steve Richards is an award-winning political commentator and journalist.
 He’s a regular on TV, radio and in print, as well as on live stages around the country with his Rock N Roll Politics show.

-The Independent’s chief political commentator for over ten years, Steve has regularly appeared as panellist with Andrew Neil on BBC One's Sunday Politics and This Week.
+The Independent’s chief political commentator for over ten years, Steve made frequent appearances as a panellist with Andrew Neil on BBC One's Sunday Politics and This Week.
 He’s presented Radio 4’s Week in Westminster and What The Papers Say, and hosted the station’s political quiz Parliamentary Questions.
-He has fronted GMTV’s Sunday Programme and BBC2’s Despatch Box, has been a regular on BBC News Channel’s Head 2 Head, and has written and presented documentaries on Tony Blair, David Cameron, Nick Clegg, and Ed Miliband.
+He has fronted GMTV’s Sunday Programme and BBC2’s Despatch Box, has been a regular on the BBC News Channel’s Head 2 Head, and has written and presented documentaries on Tony Blair, David Cameron, Nick Clegg, and Ed Miliband

 As a columnist and presenter Steve has interviewed all the major political figures in Britain over two decades and many of his interviews have made front-page news stories.
 He takes a wry but informed look at the nation’s and the world’s leaders, sharing political gossip, revealing the plots and intrigues, and throwing in a few choice impressions along the way.